muratk3n/thirdwave/en/2019/03/wirespipes.md

 -----

-The main push for the "electrifying everything" comes mainly from ppl with computer science background, who are not familiar with chemistry, and materials.
+The main push for "electrifying everything" comes mainly from ppl with computer science background, who are not familiar with chemistry, and materials.
 Fuels are seen as "ew - that's like liquid man, so dirty", and BEV logic comes from "I have a battery on my laptop why can't I, like, put that on a car?".
 I guarantee it, the sophistication behind that choice is nothing more than this.

 But when you run the numbers this the choice becomes clear.
 From energy density during transport, to storage "molecules" come out on